 In less than 2 hours over 2 million people watched the livestream.
 Over a 2 day period the total online & offline impressions stood at 104 million.

 During the launch of Nike Reacts in China, we made a series of videos where local athletes and celebrities explain what it feels like to be running with the softest, lightest and the most bouncy shoe of all time: Nike React.
-The stories were shared by the celebrities with their online followers to spread the word.
+Celebrities shared their own animated stories with their social followers to spread the word.
 Fun stuff.

 When asked to launch Mattress Firm's most technologically advanced line of mattresses, we put all the tropes of a high profile tech launch in good use.
 Hired people who make Apple commercials, brought Steve Wozniak to launch it, also leaked the intel to Wired right before the launch.
 And signed off appropriately. #TechnologyToPowerOff